sanky369/infographics-app/README.md

 A modern, production-ready SaaS starter template for building full-stack applications using Next.js 15, Convex, Clerk, and Clerk Billing.
 The easiest way to start accepting payments with beautiful UI and seamless integrations.

+[🌐 Live Demo](https://elite-next-clerk-convex-starter.vercel.app/) – Try the app in your browser!

 ## Features

 - 🚀 **Next.js 15 with App Router** - Latest React framework with server components